wp-plugins/yop-poll/readme.txt

    *  Poll results - offers a great flexibility when displaying the results: before/after vote, after poll's end date, on a custom date or never.
 The results can also be displayed by vote numbers, percentages or both.
 You can choose to include a view results link, view number of votes or number of voters.

-   *  Add new custom fields - is a complex option that you can use to ask for additional information from your voters, information that you can then download and use for.
+   *  Add new custom fields - is a complex option that you can use to ask for additional information from your voters, information that you can then export and use for.

    *  Reset stats - proves useful when you wish to restart a poll.